Dualities of dihedral and generalised quaternion codes and applications to quantum codes: Preliminaries

-It is observed in \cite[Remark 3.2]{Bro15} that polynomials $f_i$ with $\zeta(n)+1\leq i \leq r$ always have even degree and $\Fq(\alpha_i+\alpha_i^{-1})\cong \Fqr{\deg(f_i)/2}$.
 Beyond the semisimple case, in the same paper, we find a similar decomposition of $\Fq[D_n]$ when $\car(\Fq)=2\nmid n$.
 In this case, $\zeta(n)=1$ and the isomorphism provided in (\ref{eq:isom_decom_diedric}) works whenever one simply replaces $A_1$ by $\Fq[C_2]$ (see \cite[Remark 3.4]{Bro15}).
-In this way, for dihedral groups, we will not restrict ourselves just to the semisimple case, but we will also consider this situation.
-As already stated in subsection~\ref{subsec:groupcodes}, we will use hereafter the isomorphism provided in $(\ref{eq:isom_decom_diedric})$ to describe dihedral codes.
+In this way, for dihedral groups, we will not restrict ourselves just to the semisimple case, but we will also consider this situation, thus allowing, in particular, the construction of binary codes.
+We will make extensive use of the isomorphism $\rho$ provided in $(\ref{eq:isom_decom_diedric})$ in both sections 3 and 4, where we will explain its definition in detail (see Theorems \ref{theo_dih_refined} and \ref{theo_quat_GaoYue}).

 Based on the ideas within \cite{Bro15}, the authors of \cite{GaoYue21} computed the decomposition of the semisimple group algebra $\Fq[Q_n]$ for generalised quaternion groups $Q_n$; for convenience, we will thoroughly describe that Wedderburn-Artin's decomposition in section~\ref{sec:quaternion}.
 There are other families of groups for which the decomposition of the corresponding group algebra over finite fields is also known.
 For instance, by adapting known results about $\mathbb{Q}[S_n]$ and $\mathbb{Q}[A_n]$, the Wedderburn-Artin's decompositions of $\Fq[S_n]$ and $\Fq[A_n]$ are obtained in \cite{Ricardo2023}.
 In \cite{Gao2020} and \cite{Brochero2022} it is computed the Wedderburn-Artin's decomposition for generalised dihedral group algebras and some metacyclic group algebras, respectively.
 Furthermore, in \cite{VedDeu19} it is also considered the group algebra of the direct product of two dihedral groups $D_n \times D_m$ of orders $2n$ and $2m$, respectively, such that $m$ divides $q-1$.
 This last result has been recently generalised by ourselves in \cite{Nostre24}, where we give a closed formula for the Wedderburn-Artin's decomposition of the group algebra $\Fq[G\times H]$ corresponding to the direct product of two groups $G$ and $H$ based on the decompositions of $\Fq[G]$ and $\Fq[H]$; as a consequence, the hypothesis ``$m$ divides $q-1$'' in the aforementioned result concerning the structure of $\Fq[D_n\times D_m]$ in \cite{VedDeu19} can be removed.